cristinecula/slate/source/includes/_rest.md

         skin.name = "My red skin";
         skin.backgroundcolor = "#ff0000";

-        // send the api request
+        // save as a new skin
         return Widgetic.api('skins', 'POST', JSON.stringify(skin));
     }).then(function(skin) {
         // use the saved skin